 I think you need determination and hard working.
-You have to have these to digall those holes.
-I think stenley has that trait although he could work harder on that.
-I also think you need to be ready to take on alchallenge.
-That also has to go for again the holes.
-Stanley also wants a break though.
-To be chole to digo holes, wonder ground, and talk to the Chief.
-Stanley defently has that.
-Think you need determination and band working.
+You have to have these to diga!
+Those holes.
+I think stenley has that trait although he could work mover on that, although he could work mover on that, also has to go for again the lades.
+Stanley wants a break though.
+I astly I think you need bravery.
+To be able to digatholes, wonder around, and talk to the thief.
+Stanley defently has that. hand working.
 You have to have those to dig all the gigantic holes.
-Stanley has Another trait I think you have to be ready determination.
+Stanley has those.
+I also think you need to be ready has holes is probably very hard.
+Organg all those holes is probably very hard.
+Organg all those and a challenge.
+Organg all those determination.
 To dig and be done quick.
-Stanle then expected.
+Stanle can do that, but some times takes him longer their expected.
 Two other characture traits is kind and respectfull.
-Of course that is if you don't want to get in more trouble then you already are.
+Of course that is it you don't want to get in more trouble then you already are.
 Stanley has done pretty good at that.